gemini-hlsw/lucuma-sso/README.md

 ### Queries

-- `GET /api/v1/whoami` returns 403 if the user is not logged in, otherwise a JSON-encoded `gpp.sso.model.User`.
+- `GET /api/v1/whoami` returns 403 if the user is not logged in, otherwise a JSON-encoded `lucuma.sso.model.User`.
-- `GET /api/v1/publicKey` returns the server's ASCII-armored public key (BCPG), readable by `gpp.sso.client.util.GpgPublicKeyReader`.
+- `GET /api/v1/publicKey` returns the server's ASCII-armored public key (BCPG), readable by `lucuma.sso.client.util.GpgPublicKeyReader`.
 Services will read this value on startup and use it to validate JWTs.

 ### Mutations

-- `POST /api/v1/authAsGuest` issues a JWT cookie authenticating the user as a guest, and returns the guest as a JSON-encoded `gpp.sso.model.User`.
+- `POST /api/v1/authAsGuest` issues a JWT cookie authenticating the user as a guest, and returns the guest as a JSON-encoded `lucuma.sso.model.User`.
 - `POST /api/v1/logout` removes the JWT cookie, if any, and returns nothing of interest.

 - TODO `POST /api/v1/setRole` with `role=ROLE_ID` as a form parameter will set the current user's role to `ROLE_ID`.
-Returns 403 if the user is not logged in, not a standard user, or does not own the specified role; otherwise issues a new JWT cookie and returns the updated JSON-encoded `gpp.sso.model.User`.
+Returns 403 if the user is not logged in, not a standard user, or does not own the specified role; otherwise issues a new JWT cookie and returns the updated JSON-encoded `lucuma.sso.model.User`.

 ## Web Client Workflow